Thomas S. Stanfield: Career

 Stanfield was a Whig and then later became a Republican.
 In 1844, Stanfield served in the Indiana House of Representatives.
 In 1849, Stanfield was nominated as the Whig candidate for lieutenant governor of Indiana, but lost to James H. Lane.
 In 1851, Stanfield was elected again to the Indiana House of Representatives, defeating John Brownfield.
 In 1852, Stanfield was elected as judge of the circuit court.
 In 1858, Stanfield was elected again to the Indiana House of Representatives, defeating Sheriff S. L. Cottrell.
 In 1870, Stanfield was elected as judge again, defeating Judge Bradley.
 In 1873, Stanfield lost the election as judge to Judge Noyes.
 Stanfield served several terms in the South Bend City Council.

 During the American Civil War, Stanfield helped organize troops and served as an adviser to Governor Oliver P. Morton.
 He was in charge of determining all available men for military service in St. Joseph County and took charge of Camp Rose in South Bend.
 He was offered the commission of colonel, but declined.

 Stanfield was president and later director and attorney for the Grand Trunk Railroad Company.
 He helped purchase the right of way of the Lake Shore and Michigan Southern Railway from White Pigeon, Michigan, to Laporte, Indiana.
 He also served as the director for some years.
 Stanfield also worked for the Michigan Central Railroad and served as its director and attorney.

 Personal life

 Stanfield was a Presbyterian.
 He was a friend of Edward Sorin and James Oliver.

-Stanfield married and his wife died in 1896.
-He had two sons and two daughters, including Edward P., Howard S. and Mrs. M. B. Staley.
+Stanfield married Nancy H. Peebles of Chambersburg, Pennsylvania, in 1841.
+His wife died in 1896.
+He had two sons and two daughters, Edward P., Howard S., Mary C. and Mrs. Marion B. Staley.

 Stanfield died on September 12, 1885, at his home at the corner of Washington and Lafayette Streets in South Bend.
 He was buried at South Bend City Cemetery.